duckdb/duckdb-web/_posts/2023-05-17-announcing-duckdb-080.md

 To install the new version, please visit the [installation guide](https://duckdb.org/docs/installation/index).
 The full release notes can be found [here](https://github.com/duckdb/duckdb/releases/tag/v0.8.0).

-> Note: The release build is still in progress so artifacts and extensions might still be missing.

 <!--more-->

 #### What's new in 0.8.0